 1. Explore financing options through the dealer, even if you have cash or access to a good credit union.
 That doesn’t mean you should necessarily take their deal—it may be better or worse than the one you can get elsewhere—but you need to at least bring up the possibility during negotiations.
 Many dealerships get a piece of the action when they set up the financing.
 As a result, they may be willing to drop the price a bit or throw some optional equipment into the deal, if you're willing to route the financing through them.

 2. Look up the builder’s general resale values.
-It’s easy, and you can do it right here on boats.com.
+It’s easy, and you can do it right here on boats.com or using the Boat Trader Price Checker tool.
 Just do a search for whatever model you’re looking at, but specify only used boats.
 If the model is brand new, look at the closest size and style.
 Then compare the price of the new boat to those of used boats.
 You’ll find that from one builder to the next, there can be quite a difference.
 Often there isn’t much variation between the percentage-drop of models in a particular builder’s line-up, but there’s lots of variation between the different builders.
 Look at Boston Whalers or Grady-Whites of all shapes and sizes, for example, and you’ll see some spectacular resale values.
 With many lower-tier builders, value drops off much more significantly—regardless of the model.

 3. Even if you can at all afford it, buy the largest available powerplant.
 Again, the key here is to consider resale.
 Boats with more power tend to sell much faster and carry more value on the used boat market.
 So even if you don’t need that big engine now, opting for it can make selling the boat a lot easier down the road.